Call Us for a Free Consultation

 Understand the steps involved when charges are pressed against you with expert legal guidance from Gallo Criminal Defense Las Vegas.

-Facing criminal charges can be an overwhelming and life-altering experience.
-When someone presses charges against you, it triggers a complex legal process that involves various stages, each with its own rules, potential outcomes, and players, including police officers, prosecutors, defense attorneys, and, possibly, a jury.
-Whether you're being accused of a misdemeanor or a felony, understanding your rights and knowing what to expect at each stage can be crucial to navigating the legal system effectively.
+Facing criminal charges can be overwhelming and life-changing.
+When someone presses charges against you, it sets off a legal process with many steps, involving police officers, prosecutors, defense attorneys, and possibly a jury.
+Whether you're accused of a misdemeanor or a felony, understanding your rights and what to expect at each stage can help you navigate the system more effectively.

-In this article, we'll walk you through what happens when someone presses charges, the roles of different parties involved, the evidence and testimony needed for a case to proceed, and how defense attorneys can help you work towards the best possible outcome.
-From arraignment to trial to potential appeals, here's a detailed look at what you need to know if you're facing criminal charges.
+In this article, we'll explain what happens when charges are pressed against you, the roles of everyone involved, the evidence required, and how your defense lawyer can help you work toward the best possible outcome.
+From arraignment through trial and appeals, here's what you need to know.

 The Initial Complaint and Police Investigation

-During the investigation, police officers may gather evidence, interview witnesses, and ask you to provide a statement or answer questions.
-Remember, if the police contact you, you have the right to remain silent and consult with an attorney before providing any information.
-Your defense lawyer can help protect your rights during this process and offer advice on whether to cooperate with the investigation or remain silent.
+During the investigation, officers may ask you to provide a statement.
+Remember, you have the right to remain silent and to speak with an attorney before answering questions.
+Your defense lawyer can advise you on whether to cooperate or remain silent and help protect your rights.

-If the police believe they have sufficient evidence, they will submit their findings in a report to the prosecutor's office, which will then decide whether to proceed with the charges.
-Sometimes, you may not even know that an investigation is taking place until an arrest warrant is issued.
+If the police find enough evidence, they submit a report to the prosecutor, who decides whether to file charges.
+Sometimes, you may not even know an investigation is happening until an arrest warrant is issued.

 Role of the Prosecutor and the Decision to Press Charges